 1997 AIME Problem 2

-Below is the professionally curated solution for Problem 2 of the 1997 AIME, from LIVE by Po-Shen Loh.
+Attempt Problem 2 of the 1997 AIME below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 1997 AIME solutions, or check the answer key.

 Concepts:counting shapes in figurescombinationssum of first n squares